Trustpilot

 The ski season in Whistler Blackcomb usually runs from mid November until the end of April.

-Included in this programme is a ZipTrek tour.
-This takes place during your orientation weekend in Whistler and is a great way to get to know Whistler, the local habitat and your fellow Oysters!
+Included in this program is an outing.
+This could be an escape room or even on occasions a Ziptrek tour for example.
+This usually takes place during your orientation weekend in Whistler and is a great way to get to know Whistler, the local habitat and your fellow Oysters!

 Yes, you will need your own skis, boots, helmet, poles, goggles and clothing by the time you begin the instructor training course.
 Whilst this is an additional expense, it is far cheaper than renting for the whole season!